NOVA Secure File-Sharing

 Keys are managed off-chain in verifiable TEEs via Shade Agents.
 Never published on-chain, NOVA file-sharing ensures unbreakable privacy against blockchain fetches.

-In NOVA's design, group keys are generated, stored, and distributed exclusively within Trusted Execution Environments (TEEs) using Shade Agents.
+NOVA's keys are generated, stored, and distributed exclusively within Trusted Execution Environments (TEEs) using Shade Agents.
 This eliminates any on-chain exposure:

 • Off-Chain Key Management: Keys are derived and encrypted in TEE-secure SQLite databases, accessible only by verified Shade workers (multi-instance with identical code hashes for redundancy and shared access).